aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

     }
 ```

-Dollowing is an example of this config with explicit role to be assumed.
+The following is an example of this config with an explicit role to be assumed.

 ``` text
     datastax-java-driver {